-This situation will not be encountered on the land at Marlpit Cottage, as there will be no excavation within the RPAs of the retained trees.
+This situation will be encountered, as there will be minor excavations within the RPAs of T14 and T15.

 Special Engineering Solutions

 Where replacement hard surfacing is to be installed within an RPA, special measures will be required to ensure the rooting volume, and the existing conditions for growth, are protected.